The Letter Campaign

 - Offer to wear their name on a t-shirt during the ride in exchange for a donation.

 Get Out and About

-Making contact with as many people as possible thru you everday life, make sure they know what your doing and take advantage of the opportunity to fundraise.
+Make contact with as many people as possible throughout your everyday life.
+Make sure they know what you're doing, and take advantage of the opportunity to fundraise.
 Your friends and family will be more than happy to support you, but go outside your comfort zone and inner circle.